riskframe/ai-rmm/framework/govern-4.1.md

 #### Sub Practices

-1. Promote the development of AI systems that are explainable and transparent in their decision-making processes.
+1. Promote (through e.g., leadership support, education, feedback loops) the development of AI systems that are explainable and transparent in their decision-making processes.

 2. Enable stakeholders to understand the rationale behind AI decisions and identify potential biases or errors.